 |Please note that these dates are subject to change|

 If the Board does not approve your examiners, your supervisor will nominate an additional or alternative examiner, depending on the Board’s requirements.
-Your supervisor should submit the Additional/alternative examiner nomination form [DOC 156KB] to the Research Degrees Office as soon as possible.
+Your supervisor should nominate an alternative examiner using the MySIS task.